KU Student Housing Handbook

 Restitution sanctions — Restitution sanctions are sanctions that result in an amount billed to the resident due to the resident’s actions which caused damage to property.

-- Financial Restitution - Student: In situations where a resident has violated a Student Housing or university policy and there are clean-up, repair or replacement costs to another student or the guest, a resident may be required to pay for the costs incurred.
+• Financial Restitution - Student: In situations where a resident has violated a Housing & Residence Life or University policy and there are clean-up, repair or replacement costs to another student or the guest, a resident may be required to pay for the costs incurred.

 It is important to note that additional systems governing behavior of residents (I.e., Code of Student Rights and Responsibilities, state, and national laws), may also levy charges depending upon the severity of the situation.

-KU Student Housing may adjudicate situations under the terms of the Student Housing contract even when there are judicial decisions pending from other entities.
+Housing & Residence Life may adjudicate situations under the terms of the Student Housing contract even when there are judicial decisions pending from other entities.

 PARENT NOTIFICATION POLICY